ava-labs/avalanche-docs/docs/subnets/elastic-subnet.md

 In the following commands, make sure to substitute the name of your Subnet configuration for `<subnetName>`.

-To transform your permissioned Subnet into an elastic Subnet (NOTE: this action is irreversible), run
+To transform your permissioned Subnet into an Elastic Subnet (NOTE: this action is irreversible), run

 `avalanche subnet elastic <subnetName>`